Shawn Lee (musician): Career

 Shawn Lee was born to a mother of Lebanese and American Indian ancestry and a father of Irish American ancestry.
 Lee has relocated twice in pursuit of his career.
-He moved to Los Angeles in 1988 where he worked with The Dust Brothers and Jeff Buckley.
+He moved to Los Angeles in 1988, where he worked with The Dust Brothers and Jeff Buckley.
 After being in various bands, performing on The Tonight Show, a publishing deal with EMI and touring on Lollapolooza, Lee moved to London, England.
 There he signed a solo record deal with Talkin' Loud.

-This resulted in an album Discomfort which was only promo released in France 1996.
+This resulted in an album, Discomfort, which was only promo-released in France in 1996.
 In 2000, Lee released Monkey Boy on Wall of Sound Records.
-The album included Lee's song "Happiness", which was later recorded by million selling British artist Will Young.
+The album included Lee's song "Happiness", which was later recorded by million-selling British artist Will Young.

-2004 saw the release the album Soul Visa, in Japan only, on Rush Production!.
+2004 saw the release of album Soul Visa, in Japan only, on Rush Production.
 Soul Visa was later released in 2006 worldwide under the BBE label.
-The album Harmonium was released in 2005 in Japan, again under Rush Production!.
+The album Harmonium was released in 2005 in Japan, again under Rush.

-As Shawn Lee's Ping Pong Orchestra, Lee has released 11 albums on US label Ubiquity Records and 1 under his own label Silver Fox Records: Music And Rhythm, Moods And Grooves, Voices and Choices, Strings And Things, A Very Ping Pong Christmas: Funky Treats From Santa's bag, Hits The Hits, Miles Of Styles, Under the Sun, Hooked Up Classics, World Of Funk, Reel To Reel, and Techstar.
+As Shawn Lee's Ping Pong Orchestra, Lee has released eleven albums on US label Ubiquity Records and one under his own label Silver Fox Records: Music And Rhythm, Moods And Grooves, Voices and Choices, Strings And Things, A Very Ping Pong Christmas: Funky Treats From Santa's bag, Hits The Hits, Miles Of Styles, Under the Sun, Hooked Up Classics, World Of Funk, Reel To Reel, and Techstar.

-Lee's music has appeared in many films such as Ocean's Thirteen, The Break-Up, and Confessions of a Shopaholic, as well as on television series, such as CSI: Miami, Lost, Desperate Housewives, Nip/Tuck, Ugly Betty, and Eastbound and Down, and the Mack Dawg Productions snowboard movie Picture This.
-Shawn Lee also scored the Rockstar Games video game Bully in 2006.
+Lee's music has appeared in many films such as Ocean's Thirteen, The Break-Up, and Confessions of a Shopaholic, as well as on television series, such as CSI: Miami, S.W.A.T. (serie televisiva 2017), Lost, Desperate Housewives, Nip/Tuck, Ugly Betty, and Eastbound and Down, and the Mack Dawg Productions snowboard movie Picture This.
+Lee also scored the Rockstar Games video game Bully in 2006.
 Bully was twice nominated for best score from GameSpot (winner) and Spike VGA (Video Game Awards).
-He composed some pieces for The Getaway before working on Bullys score.
+He composed some pieces for The Getaway (video game) before working on Bullys score.